CDCgov/prime-reportstream/prime-router/docs/authz/authz-transition-plan.md

   * Will likely require some level of reonboarding for all users of RS
   * Can both APIs coexist on the same listening port?
 Would this require the functionapp to act as a passthrough?

+What is the extent to which handling of receivers needs to change, if at all?
+* Receiver API keys are currently stored in the database
+* REST Transport uses a self-contained own OAuth implementation
+* Complication is mostly in setting up web users and authorization for sender specific API calls

 Should support for SMART on FHIR be considered?
 * Further reading: https://www.okta.com/resources/whitepaper/smart-on-fhir-with-okta/